Dr. Anita Esquerra-ZwiersAssistant Professor of Nursing

 - Dr. Anita Esquerra-Zwiers

 Mother’s Milk for Michigan Infants (MMMI) is a group of nurse researchers at Hope College interested in learning more about what influences a mother’s ability to make enough milk for her baby.
 Previous studies indicate that choosing to breastfeed one's baby is influenced by support systems, knowledge about breastfeeding, and the desire to breastfeed.
 Researchers are learning more about how a woman's body and medical conditions may also influence how long she breastfeeds.
-MMMI is currently looking for mothers who are 30–40 weeks pregnant with one baby, plan to breastfeed, are 21 years or older and live in West Michigan for this project.
+MMMI enrolled 100 mothers who are 30–40 weeks pregnant with one baby, plan to breastfeed, are 21 years or older and live in West Michigan for this project.
 We are currently collecting the last bit of data and analyzing milk and saliva samples.
 Thank you to all the mothers who willingly participated in this study.

-- 2015, National Association of Hispanic Nurses – Michigan Chapter Student Scholarship
+- National Association of Hispanic Nurses – Michigan Chapter Student Scholarship, 2015

 - “Donor Human Milk Update: Evidence, Mechanisms and Priorities for Research and Practice.,” with P. Meier and A. Patel, The Journal of Pediatrics, 180, 2016